harmslab/gpseer/docs/source/io.rst

   + *genotypes*: genotype
   + *phenotypes*: Best guess for phenotype of this genotype.
-If this phenotype measured, this will be the *measured* value ("KSTRDCDA").
+If this phenotype measured, this will be the *measured* value (e.g. "KSTRDCDA").
 Otherwise, this will be the predicted value.
-If no threshold is used or the genotype is predicted to be above the threshold, this column will have the quantitative output of the epistasis model + spline ("KSTVDCDC" above).
-If a threshold was used and the genotype is predicted to be below it, this will be the threshold value ("KSTVNCCC" above).
+If no threshold is used or the genotype is predicted to be above the threshold, this column will have the quantitative output of the epistasis model + spline (e.g. "KSTVDCDC").
+If a threshold was used and the genotype is predicted to be below it, this will be the threshold value (e.g. "KSTVNCCC").
   + *uncertainty*: Phenotype uncertainty.
-If measured, this is the measurement uncertainty; if no threshold or above the threshold, this is the epistasis in the system; if below the threshold, no uncertainty is assigned.
+If measured, this is the measurement uncertainty; if no threshold is specified or the phenotype is above the threshold, this is the uncertainty in the linear model; if the phenotype is below the threshold, no uncertainty is assigned.
   + *measured*: Measured phenotype for this genotype.
 If this is a prediction, this will be empty.
   + *measured_err*: Measured error for this phenotype.
 If this is a prediction,